wezzcoetzee/email-verification/README.md

 # 2. Add your emails to data/data.json

-# 3. Run the checker
+# 3. Run the verification
 make run

 # 4. Check data/invalid_emails.json for results